rachidbeny/DevOps-Lab/Excercise 2/README.md

  ### Edit Jenkinsfile
  1. Edit Jenkinsfile in git repository
- 2. Overwrite contents of your git repository Jenkinsfile to same as (Jenkinsfile)
+ 2. Overwrite contents of your git repository Jenkinsfile to same as [a relative link](Jenkinsfile)